AnnaNCS/aws_docker_kubernetes/README.md

 2. Run the requirements files.

 Part 1.
-If you run into any errors, a potential option could be updating your mongoDB with Brew (follow the instruction in this link: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#std-label-install-mdb-community-macos)
+If you run into any errors, a potential option could be updating your mongoDB with Brew (follow the instructions in this link: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#std-label-install-mdb-community-macos)
-Another important update if working on a mac could be is to ensure that you have download the most up-to-date comand lines (thought Apple developer) (Command Line Tools for Xcode 15.1 beta 3)
+Another important update if working on a mac could be is to ensure that you have downloaded the most up-to-date command lines (thought Apple developer) (Command Line Tools for Xcode 15.1 beta 3)

 Part 2.
 Download Docker and create the image and the container for your app.